 N GaugeUses a 9 mm track gauge, hence the name, and is nominally to a scale of 2mm to the foot.There are however two variations of the scale.
 1:160 is used on the Continent and 1:148 for British models.

 Rowandale will be my main layout, representing a double main line with a small town, station and goods yard, together with a reasonable length of double track running through the landscape.
-At present just the goods yard, station and town areas are being worked on.
+At present just the goods yard, station and town areas are completed, with three other sections being worked on.